 Diagnosis is usually obvious by history.
 A bluish discoloration at the entry site may help locate the spine.
 X-rays can help when the location is not obvious during examination.

-Treatment is immediate removal.
+Treatment for a sea urchin sting is immediate removal.
 Vinegar dissolves most superficial spines; soaking the wound in vinegar several times a day or applying a wet vinegar compress may be sufficient.
 Hot soaks may help relieve pain.
 Rarely, a small incision must be made to extract the spine; care must be taken because the spine is very fragile.
 A spine that has migrated into deeper tissues may require surgical removal.
 Once spines are removed, pain may continue for days; pain beyond 5 to 7 days should trigger suspicion of infection or a retained foreign body.

 G. pedicellariae stings are treated by washing the area and applying a mentholated balm.

 Tetanus prophylaxis should be given (see table ).